MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 ## Schedule tab

 Use the **Schedule** tab to schedule automatic refreshes of all your ingested Customer Insights data.
-This helps ensure that updates from your data sources are reflected in your unified customer profiles.
+Automatic refreshes help ensure that updates from your data sources are reflected in your unified customer profiles.

 1. In Customer Insights, go to **Admin** > **System** and select the **Schedule** tab.